 How to Save the Marriage: A Q&A with MarriageHelper’s Kimberly Holmes and Joe Beam, PhD

 When it comes to how to save the marriage that is sinking, what can you do?
 Because of the devastation divorce causes, it is worth it to try to save a marriage.
 And there is help for those who haven’t hardened themselves to the possibility of reconciliation.
 Taking our cue from Jesus’ acceptance of and respect for others, we can help people drop their defenses and learn insights and patterns which they can implement to save their sinking marriage.
 To help us think through these issues, we reached out to Kimberly Beam Holmes and Joe Beam, PhD, of MarriageHelper for their advice.
 MarriageHelper has helped around a quarter of a million people through their courses, workshops, and seminars.
-They are also speakers at the 2022 National Gathering, where they will talk about the conversations we can have which can save troubled marriages.

 Q: Is it worth it to save a sinking marriage?
 Why?